 For starters, we need more space.
 Heather and I now regularly take our cat and dog camping with us, which we didn't factor into our original travel trailer purchase.
 So just like we originally agonized over purchasing the 1885, we've been agonizing over three separate RV upgrade scenarios:

-1. Keep the F-150, find a bigger trailer.
+- Keep the F-150, find a bigger trailer.

 Pro: cheapest option

-Con: limited by what the F-150 can safely tow (9400 lbs assuming a fully loaded truck, < 32' long)
+Con: limited by what the F-150 can safely tow (9400 lbs assuming a fully loaded truck, < 32' long) - Buy a F-250 or F-350 super duty truck, find a bigger trailer.

 Pro: we could tow whatever we want without worry